RP335/qvim-challenge-aalto/README.md

 For more details, please have a look at our [website](https://qvim-aes.github.io/#portfolio).

-**For Updates** please register [here](https://qvim-aes.github.io/#Registration).

 ## Baseline System
-This repository contains the baseline system for the AES AIMLA Challenge 2025.
+This repository contains the modified baseline system for the AES AIMLA Challenge 2025.
 The architecture and the training procedure is based on ["Improving Query-by-Vocal Imitation with Contrastive Learning and Audio Pretraining"](https://dcase.community/documents/workshop2024/proceedings/DCASE2024Workshop_Greif_36.pdf) (DCASE2025 Workshop).

 * The training loop is implemented using [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://lightning.ai/).